Visiting Writers: Readings at JMU

 Be sure to visit our home page for the most up-to-date information on when and where all of our events occur.

 We offer these recordings as the next best thing to being here to meet the poets and hear the readings in person.
-If you’d like to learn more about these writers, be sure to visit The Fight & the Fiddle, our online literary magazine featuring interviews with them.
+If you’d like to learn more about these writers, visit The Fight & the Fiddle, which features interviews with them.

 Yona Harvey | Nov.
 5, 2016